Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 ### Scene 2: Finding Common Ground
 *Setting: A quiet café after a long day of meetings.*

 **Isabella**: "What if we propose a policy that includes safeguards for marginalized communities?
 It could enhance our security narrative while promoting equity.
+I believe that by prioritizing these voices, we can create a more just economic landscape."

+**Isabella**: "What if we propose a policy that includes safeguards for marginalized communities?
+It could enhance our security narrative while promoting equity.
 We need to ensure that our economic models reflect the values of inclusivity and fairness."